Barrier Treaty: Background

-From 1672 to 1697, a series of wars with France demonstrated the Dutch Republic's vulnerability to invasion via the Spanish Netherlands, which led to debate on how to design fortifications effective in the flat terrain of the Netherlands and where to locate them.
-That resulted in the concept of forward defence or so-called Barrier Fortresses in the Spanish Netherlands to provide strategic depth.
+From 1672 to 1697, a series of wars with France demonstrated the Dutch Republic's vulnerability to invasion via the Spanish Netherlands, which led to debate on how to design fortifications that were effective in the flat terrain of the Netherlands and where to locate them.
+That resulted in the concept of forward defence, or so-called Barrier Fortresses, in the Spanish Netherlands to provide strategic depth.

 It was accepted that no fortified place could hold out indefinitely.
-The Republic was nearly overrun in 1672 by the speed that the French captured major fortresses like Maastricht, and it was saved only by flooding.
+The Dutch were nearly overrun in 1672 by the speed that the French captured three dozen major fortresses and were saved only by flooding.
+In the 1673 Siege of Maastricht, the best-prepared Dutch fortress held out only thirteen days.
 The Barrier was intended to slow down an attacking army to allow the Dutch time to reinforce their defences without the expense of a large standing army.

-The 1697 Treaty of Ryswick permitted the Dutch to garrison a number of cities, including Namur and Ypres, but in February 1701, the French quickly occupied them.
+After the 1697 Treaty of Ryswick, the governor of the Spanish Netherlands, Maximilian of Bavaria, permitted the Dutch to garrison eight cities, including Namur and Mons.
+However, in February 1701, the French quickly occupied them.
 Re-establishing the Barrier was the primary Dutch objective during the War of the Spanish Succession and was specified in Article 5 of the Treaty of The Hague (1701), which reformed the Grand Alliance.
-The Barrier also had an economic element, since the 1648 Peace of Münster gave the Dutch a monopoly over the Scheldt and made its extent a matter of debate, particularly with Britain.
+The Barrier also had an economic element since the 1648 Peace of Münster gave the Dutch a monopoly over the Scheldt and made its extent a matter of debate, particularly with Britain.
 The Scheldt estuary was a key transportation point for European import and export.
-Its control was a valuable commercial asset and allowed the merchants of Amsterdam to undermine the trade of the commercial rival, Antwerp, severely.
+Its control was a valuable commercial asset and allowed the merchants of Amsterdam to undermine severely the trade of the commercial rival, Antwerp.

 First Treaty (1709)

-The first Treaty was signed on 29 October 1709 between Great Britain and the States-General and was primarily driven by the need to keep the Dutch in the War of the Spanish Succession.
+The first treaty was signed on 29 October 1709 between Great Britain and the States-General and was driven primarily by the need to keep the Dutch in the War of the Spanish Succession.
 In return for Dutch support of the Protestant succession and a commitment to continuing the war, Britain agreed to the Barrier, which effectively gave the Dutch permanent control of the Spanish Netherlands.
 It included Nieuwpoort, Ypres, Menen, Lille, Tournai, Valenciennes, Maubeuge, Charleroi, and Namur.
 The terms were seen as overly generous by British commercial interests since they included ports in Northern Flanders like Dendermonde and Ghent, which controlled trade along the Scheldt, rather than blocking potential invasion routes.

 Second Treaty (1713)

-The 1710 British general election replaced the existing Whig government with a Tory administration that derived much of its support from the powerful City of London, a merchants' guild.
+The 1710 British general election replaced the existing Whig government with a Tory administration that derived much of its support from the powerful City of London Corporation, a merchants' guild.
 There were demands for the greater protection of British commercial access and the removal of Ostend and Dendermonde from the list.
 A revised version was signed on 29 January 1713, which reduced the number of Barrier fortresses to 15; Britain agreed to ensure compliance from the future ruler of the Spanish Netherlands.